Accessibility Statement

 5. Contact and accessible information requests

-If you need information about accessibility, have difficulty accessing any content or wish to report an accessibility problem, you can contact us:
+If you need accessibility information, have difficulty accessing any content or wish to report an accessibility issue, you can contact us:

 - Email: hola@emovere.agency

-- Subject: Web accessibility — [description of the problem]
+- Subject: Web accessibility — [description of the issue]

 - Response time: Maximum 20 working days

-We are committed to responding to all accessible information requests within a maximum of 20 working days from receipt of the request.
+We are committed to responding to all requests for accessible information within a maximum of 20 working days of receipt of the request.

 6. Complaints procedure

-If you are not satisfied with our response to your accessible information request or with the measures taken to correct an accessibility problem, you may submit a complaint to the Directorate-General for Digital Policy of the Ministry of Economic Affairs and Digital Transformation, through the procedure established in Article 10 of Royal Decree 1112/2018.
+If you are not satisfied with our response to your request for accessible information or with the measures taken to correct an accessibility problem, you may submit a complaint to the Directorate General for Digital Policy of the Ministry of Economic Affairs and Digital Transformation, through the procedure established in Article 10 of Royal Decree 1112/2018.

 7. Compatible assistive technologies